kubedb/docs/docs/guides/mongodb/concepts/mongodb.md

 - `shards` represents number of shards for a mongodb deployment.
 Each shard is deployed as a [replicaset](/docs/guides/mongodb/clustering/replication_concept.md).
 - `replicas` represents number of replicas of each shard replicaset.
 - `prefix` represents the prefix of each shard node.
-- `configSecret` is an optional field to provide custom configuration file for shards (i.e mongod.cnf).
+- `configSecret` is an optional field to provide custom configuration file for shards (i.e. mongod.cnf).
 If specified, this file will be used as configuration file otherwise a default configuration file will be used.
 See below to know about [spec.configSecret](/docs/guides/mongodb/concepts/mongodb.md#specconfigsecret) in details.
 - `podTemplate` is an optional configuration for pods.
 See below to know about [spec.podTemplate](/docs/guides/mongodb/concepts/mongodb.md#specpodtemplate) in details.
 - `storage` to specify pvc spec for each node of sharding.
 You can specify any StorageClass available in your cluster with appropriate resource requests.
 See below to know about [spec.storage](/docs/guides/mongodb/concepts/mongodb.md#specstorage) in details.
+- `ephemeralStorage` to specify the configuration of ephemeral storage type, If you want to use volatile temporary storage attached to your instances which is only present during the running lifetime of the instance.

 #### spec.shardTopology.configServer